jakethomas1/ConvertToGif/README.md

 # gifCreate

-gifCreate is a bash script which uses ffmpeg and giflossy to mass convert all .mp4 files in a given folder to .gif files.
-Mainly used to convert screen recorded mobile videos (.mov) to .gifs.
+gifCreate is a bash script which uses ffmpeg and giflossy to mass convert all .mp4 files in a given folder to .gif files. \n Mainly used to convert screen recorded mobile videos (.mov) to .gifs. \n
 Note: Windows "Photos" software can be used to convert from .mov to .mp4.

 <pre>